martaluc/powerlaw-ppi-network/README.md

 3-merging_studies.R tests if the power-law property emerges from the aggregation of non-power law studies (Figure 3A).

-4-hubs.R calculates the hubs and performs the functional and disease enrichment analyses (Figure 5).
+4-hubs.R detects the hubs and performs the functional and disease enrichment analyses (Figure 5).

 The results of the scripts are saved in the `output/` folder and the plots in the `plots/` folder.